 The exact cause is not known.
-It may be due to genetic and environmental factors that lead to changes in the immune system.
+A combination of genetic and environmental factors may play a role.

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
-With radiation therapy , radiation is directed at the tumor to kill the cancer cells.
+With radiation therapy , radiation is directed at a specific area to kill the cancer cells.
 In many cases, both chemotherapy and radiation are used.